nerdyjohnny/ovidoc/docs/source/pz.rst

 2. Do not ram others with your vehicle, that's still considered as a death match unless that person is posing a threat to your character's life.
 3. Killing someone with a misfire is not considered as death matching It happens sometimes.
 Exploiting this rule to commit constant deathmatching will lead to a permanent ban from the server.

-.. warn:: Punishment: Jailed for 20 minutes, multiple offenses will increase jail time also resulting in a ban.
+.. warning:: Punishment: Jailed for 20 minutes, multiple offenses will increase jail time also resulting in a ban.

 Fear RP (NVL - No Value to Life)
 ^^^^^^^^^